-Acorns provides a network of specialist palliative nursing care and support to babies, children and young people aged 0-18 years who have life limiting or life threatening conditions.
+Acorns provides a network of specialist palliative nursing care and support to babies, children and young people aged 0 – 18 years who have life limiting or life threatening conditions.

-Eligibility for children is based on the four categories of life limiting or life threatening conditions as established by Together for Short Lives:
+Eligibility for children is based on the four categories of life limiting or life threatening conditions as established by Together for Short Lives[i]:

 Please do not use the phrase ‘terminally ill’.
 ‘Not expected to reach adulthood’ is preferred.

 A holistic service meets the needs of both the children and young people and their families, including the bereaved.
 This includes short break provision; emergency and end of life care; therapeutic and psychosocial support; sibling services; and family support.

-In the past year[ii], Acorns supported 821 children and 1,077 families across the organisation, including those who have been bereaved.
-Acorns is currently supporting:
+In the past year[ii], Acorns supported 704 children and 940 families across the organisation, including those who have been bereaved.

 In the past year[iii], Acorns has supported: